NicolaSansom/Javascript30/27 - Click and Drag/readme.md

   });
 ```

-### Moving drag area based off of mousex start and end coords values
+### Moving drag area based off of mousex start and end coords

-We get the mouse coords when clicking down, we have to offset how far the slider div is offset as the `mousedown` coords are relative to the page itself.
-We also store the slider offset value so we can move back to that place when the user stops dragging.
+We get the mouse coords when clicking down, we have to offset how far the slider is offset as the `mousedown` coords are relative to the page itself.
+We also store the slider offset so we can move back to that place when the user stops dragging.

 #### Start coords